redox-os/website/content/news/this-week-in-redox-12.md

 - [@jackpot51](https://github.com/jackpot51) has added an "application selector" for the launcher.

-- [@stratact](https://github.com/stratact) has done some clean-up/refactoring in the kernel related to slicing.
+- [@stratact](https://github.com/stratact) refactored scheme's path, by migrating away from manual index-tracking of slices by using iterators/combinators which resulted in cleaner/easier to read code.

 - [@ticki](https://github.com/ticki) has written a tool for rendering man pages.